 The Audit Committee has been established with written terms of reference in compliance with the CG Code from time to time.
-The Audit Committee currently consists of all Independent Non-Executive Directors, namely, Mr. LAM Yau Fung Curt, Ms. SUEN Wan Nei Winnie and Ms. LAM Hiu Ying.
+The Audit Committee currently consists of all Independent Non-Executive Directors, namely, Mr. LAM Yau Fung Curt, Ms. SUEN Wan Nei Winnie and Ms. CHEUNG Kit Yi.
 Mr. LAM Yau Fung Curt serves as the chairman of the Audit Committee who has appropriate professional qualifications and experience as required by the GEM Listing Rules.
-The primary responsibilities of the Audit Committee include but without limitation the following: (i) assisting the Board in providing an independent view of the effectiveness of our Group's financial reporting process, internal control and risk management systems; (ii) overseeing the audit process; and (iii) performing other duties and responsibilities as assigned by the Board.
+The primary responsibilities of the Audit Committee include but without limitation the following: (i) assisting the Board in providing an independent view of the effectiveness of the Group's financial reporting process, internal control and risk management systems; (ii) overseeing the audit process; and (iii) performing other duties and responsibilities as assigned by the Board.

-The Audit Committee held five meetings during the Year and the attendance of each member of Audit Committee is listed under the section heading "Meetings Held and Attendance" above on a named basis.
-During the Year, the Audit Committee reviewed the Group's audited annual results for the year ended 31 March 2022 and the unaudited quarterly and interim results for the year ended 31 March 2023, which was of the opinion that the preparation of such results complied with the applicable accounting standards and requirements and that adequate disclosure had been made.
-The Audit Committee discussed the audit plan in relation to the annual results 2021/22, the audit fee for the year ended 31 March 2022 and recommended the same to the Board.
+The Audit Committee held three meetings during the Year and the attendance of each member of Audit Committee is listed under the section heading "Meetings Held and Attendance" above on a named basis.
+During the Year, the Audit Committee reviewed the Group's audited annual results for the year ended 31 March 2024 and the unaudited first quarterly and interim results for the year ended 31 March 2025, which was of the opinion that the preparation of such results complied with the applicable accounting standards and requirements and that adequate disclosure had been made.
+The Audit Committee discussed with the Auditor the audit plan in relation to the nature of scope of audit and reporting obligation before commencing of the audit of annual results 2023/24, the audit fee for the year ended 31 March 2024 and recommended the same to the Board.
 The Audit Committee also reviewed the internal control review report of the Group and also considered the effectiveness on the risk management and internal control systems under the GEM Listing Rules.
 The terms of reference of the Audit Committee was reviewed by the Audit Committee.